 How can chiropractic help sciatica?

 We’ve discussed how sciatica can be caused by piriformis muscle tension, and some of the causes for that tension.
 When the sacroiliac joint is subluxated (more on that here), the muscles that function as movers and stabilizers for that joint can get over-worked, and over-worked muscles can get very tight.
 As chiropractors, we correct this issue through spinal adjustments.
-We also provide physical therapy to help the muscle relax, heal and strengthen in order to prevent recurrence of this disorder.
+We also provide exercise therapy and therapeutic modalities, such as electric muscle stim, to help the muscle relax, heal and strengthen in order to prevent recurrence of this disorder.

 Lumbar spinal subluxations or sacroiliac subluxations can also put pressure on nerves that contribute to the sciatic nerve bundle.
 Compression of these nerves as they exit the spinal column can also lead to sciatic pain.
 These subluxations can cause either direct pressure on the nerves or indirect pressure by causing inflammation (swelling) in the area, which in turn puts pressure on the nerve.
 This is more difficult to treat than sciatica caused by the piriformis muscle, as stretching and medication usually does not completely or permanently alleviate the symtpoms, such as pain and numbness traveling down the leg.